 Best Top Shelf: Belvedere Vodka

 Belvedere’s vodka is creamy and velvety with a hint of vanilla, designed for sipping in a martini or on the rocks.
-It's made with 100 percent, non-GMO Polska rye and Polish water sources.
-It contains no sugar or additives, and it's great in a dry martini with Lillet blanc and garnished with pink grapefruit.
+It's made with 100 percent non-GMO Polska rye and Polish water sources.
+It contains no sugar and it's great in a dry martini with Lillet blanc and garnished with pink grapefruit.

 For a more upscale option, try the brand’s premium Diamond Dankowski Rye Vodka, made with rye from two different Polish terrains.